Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Discussion

-Another way to satisfy the condition $\mu_a /\mu_b < 1$ is through multi-side ($M$-side) site decoration.
-Figs.~\ref{Fig:structure}(b)(d) represent $M=1$.
+Another way to satisfy the condition $\mu_a /\mu_b < 1$ is through multiside ($M$-side) site decoration.
+Figures~\ref{Fig:structure}(b) and \ref{Fig:structure}(d) represent $M=1$.
 The examples of $M=2$ and $4$ are illustrated in Fig.~\ref{Fig:side}.
 Then, the effective magnetic field becomes

-This results in the replacement of $\mu_a$ by $\mu_a/M$ in Equations~(\ref{eq:T0}) and (\ref{eq:T0max}), i.e., $\mu_a/\mu_b$ is effectively reduced by a factor of $M$.
+This results in the replacement of $\mu_a$ by $\mu_a/M$ in Eqs.~(\ref{eq:T0}) and (\ref{eq:T0max}), i.e., $\mu_a/\mu_b$ is effectively reduced by a factor of $M$.
 Consequently, $T_0$ can increase dramatically.

-Finally, the geometric compatibility of site and bond decorations significantly expands the potential for functional materials design.
+Finally, since the site- and bond-decorated models are essentially equivalent in the large $J$ limit, the results of the site-decorated models are to inspire the study of the corresponding bond-decorated models, which are more difficult to deal with.
+In other words, the site-decorated model enables deeper understanding and faster identification of exotic phase-switching phenomena in any dimension, motivating more challenging studies with the bond-decorated model.
+In addition, geometric compatibility of site and bond decorations significantly expands the potential for functional materials design.
 Moreover, advancing our understanding of the complexity and vast possibilities of the Ising model---a fundamental framework for cooperative phenomena across physical, biological, economic, and social systems---provides a crucial foundation for machine learning and AI applications in science.